armakuni/gcp-training-customer-service/README.md

 ### API documentation

-You can access the API documentation by launching the application and visiting [swagger ui](http://localhost:5000/docs/)
+You can access the API documentation by launching the application and visiting [swagger ui](http://localhost:5000/docs/).
+For accessing in Cloud Run append ```/docs/``` after the endpoint exposed by Cloud Run service.